Fixoon/control-knob/README.md

 I have only tested this on Windows 10 but might work on other platforms.

-To use this program you have to install all Node packages in packages.js, register an "app" at Spotify developers and paste the client id, secret and redirect URI in spotify.js.
+To use this program you have to install all dependencies in package.json, register an "app" at Spotify developers and paste the client id, secret and redirect URI in spotify.js.